wpm/CanCan/README.md

 To search for solutions, do a depth-first search of the graph starting from a completely unsolved grid.
 Since there are _n_<sup>_n_<sup>2</sup></sup> possible solutions, a completely exhaustive search is infeasible.
-However, at each guessed solution vertex we apply all the constraints.
+However, at each guessed solution vertex we apply all the constraints, then all the constraints that apply to any modified cells, and so on recursively.
-Note that after a constraint is applied, other constraints may alter the new grid, so constraint application must be called recursively.
 This process is called _constraint propagation_, and will eliminate possible values from some grids and reveal others as inconsistent with the constraints.
 At each node it reduces the size of the search space to the point where an exhaustive search of the constrained graph is tractable.